-Are you a veteran who needs to change, correct, or modify your discharge or dismissal?
+Are you a veteran who needs to change, correct, or modify your discharge?
 If you qualify and take the proper steps you can apply for a review of discharge and possibly have it changed.

 As society has changed throughout the years, many actions that were once a guarantee of a less-than-honorable discharge now are often not applicable reasons for involuntary termination from military service.
 Therefore, veterans who appeal a less-than-honorable discharge often are successful in having it upgraded.
 The formation of a new board of appeals for discharges was designed to ensure all previous decisions on appeals were made according to the law and DoD policy.

 Each branch has a discharge review board with authority to change, correct or modify discharges.
 The board has no authority to address medical discharges or those issued by a general courts-martial.
 The veteran or their surviving next of kin or legal representative may apply for a review of discharge by writing to the military department concerned using the DOD Form 149.